xiaoyu-zhang-betsy/ConceptScope/README.md

-# DocViewer
+# ConceptScope
-A client-server application for bubble treemap
+A client-server application for viewing and comparing documents and their underlying concepts in the context of a domain ontology.

 ******